a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 ### Global Server Load Balancer ###
 1. Scalability
 	1. Routing for multi-geographic systems
+		1. All users do not have to connect to a single region
+			1. System can be hosted in multiple regions
+				1. Scaled up
 2. Performance
-	1. Locality for multi-geographic users
+	1. Locality for multi-geographic users (users in NA can connect to data center in NA if available - improves performance)
-		1. Client to Datacenter Latency
+		1. Client to Datacenter Latency (DNS can consider this for LB)
-		2. Client to Datacenter Proximity
+		2. Client to Datacenter Proximity (DNS can do LB based on this)
-		3. Datacenter Geography
+		3. Datacenter Geography (DNS can do LB based on this)
 3. High Availability
 	1. Multi region availability
 4. Disaster Recovery